Cardinals go LB again, grab Tulsa’s Collins with No. 16 pick

+If there was any question where Arizona’s newest defensive player Zaven Collins would play on the field, Cardinals general manager Steve Keim had the answer in a hurry.

+“He’ll line up at Mike linebacker for us,” Keim said.
+“Right next to Isaiah Simmons.”

-The Arizona Cardinals added a linebacker in the first round of the NFL draft for a second straight season, grabbing Tulsa’s Zaven Collins with the No. 16 overall pick Thursday night.
+The Cardinals went with a linebacker in the first round of the NFL draft for a second straight season, grabbing Collins with the No. 16 overall pick Thursday night following his breakout junior season at Tulsa.
+Now Keim and coach Kliff Kingsbury are confident the middle of their defense is secure for years to come.

+Arizona drafted Simmons with the No. 8 overall pick last season and, after a slow start, the former Clemson star became a dependable playmaker.
+They will put the 6-foot-5, 260-pound Collins next to him with the hope that the duo is able to help push the Cardinals back to the playoffs for the first time since 2015.

+“What I liked about (Collins) was everything,” Keim said.
+“Size, football acumen, instincts, coverability.
+This guy has rare and unusual movement skills for a guy who is almost 6-foot-5 and 265 pounds.”

-The Nagruski and Bednarik Award winner wasn’t even sure he’d be drafted heading into the 2020 season, but he put up big numbers with 53 tackles, 11 1/2 tackles for a loss, four sacks, four interceptions, two pass breakups and a blocked kick in eight starts.
+Collins — the Nagruski and Bednarik Award winner in 2020 — wasn’t even sure he’d be drafted heading into last season, but he put up big numbers with 53 tackles, 11 1/2 tackles for a loss, four sacks, four interceptions, two pass breakups and a blocked kick in eight starts.
 He was a first team AP All-American and also the AAC Player of the Year.

-It continues a remarkable rise for Collins, who didn’t receive much Division I interest from college coaches while playing in high school in the small town of Hominy, Oklahoma.
-But he blossomed into a star down the road at Tulsa and at 6-foot-5 and 259 pounds brings ample size and athleticism to the position.
+It continues a remarkable rise for the linebacker, who didn’t receive much Division I interest from college coaches while playing in high school in the small town of Hominy, Oklahoma.
+But he blossomed into a star down the road at Tulsa and brings ample size and athleticism to the position.

+Kingsbury said he expects Collins to play immediately even though the Cardinals already have veteran Jordan Hicks at the position.

+“Obviously, you don’t take him with the 16th pick unless you expect him to play,” Kingsbury said.
+“He isn’t a guy who is moving positions or had his hand down.
+He played inside linebacker.
+This isn’t a projection, this is the position he played.
+We don’t think the learning curve will be very steep.”

 He returned two of his interceptions for touchdowns last year, including a 96-yarder in overtime to beat Tulane.